 Gathered data also shows that such prominent European financial centres as Zurich, Geneva and Luxembourg, also defined by some of the pundits as offshore, have risen in the list.

-The taker of top position has remained the same since the last calculation of index.
-It is the capital of UK London.
+London – the taker of top position has remained the same since the last calculation of the index.

 Jersey also was the only offshore centre that got included into the sectors top ten lists.
 The jurisdiction took the eighth position in the wealth management sector, leaving behind Tokyo and Vancouver.